zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

 package <Build_package>` page for more info.

-It is currently *not* possible to calculate three-body dispersion contributions, ccording for example to the Axilrod-Teller-Muto model.
+It is currently *not* possible to calculate three-body dispersion contributions according to, for example, the Axilrod-Teller-Muto model.

 Related commands
 """"""""""""""""